 - Smooth animation that also adds a pleasant experience;

-- Don’t make large tables since you will be obliged to provide users with optional functions such as search box, movable columns and rows, possibility of reordering and sorting.
+- Don’t make large tables since you will be obliged to provide users with optional functions such as search box, movable columns and rows, the possibility of reordering and sorting.

 As for decoration and style, you can use gradients, shadows and other decorative elements as long as they look accurate and harmoniously fitting into the overall design.
 Also, it’s important to stick to one style, so if you have business-like website design I suppose table with grunge touch or based on vintage textures will be inappropriate, although it will definitely catch users’ attention.

-Here you will find a list of a proper table designs that are equipped both with aesthetics and functionality.
+Here you will find a list of proper table designs that are equipped both with aesthetics and functionality.

 Pricing Table Examples